Richard Beahrs, '68

 Carrie Maser, '87

 Carrie Maser is the Director of Finance for the law firm of Karr Tuttle Campbell in Seattle, WA.
 She has been with Karr Tuttle for 17 years and commutes to Seattle monthly.
 She is a third generation Cal Bear and her grandmother worked for Ida Sproul shortly after graduation.
 Her husband, Ben, is also a Cal alum and played water polo for Cal in the mid 80s.
 Carrie is a 1987 graduate of CNR and majored in Political Economy of Natural Resources.
-She and Ben have two children ages 11 and 16 and live in Palo Alto.
-In addition to her new role on the Advisory Board, Carrie is also a member of the Measure A School Bond Citizen’s Oversight Committee for PAUSD, and enjoys tutoring-at-risk youth in East Palo Alto.
+In addition to her role on the Advisory Board, Carrie is also a member of the Measure A School Bond Citizen’s Oversight Committee for PAUSD, and enjoys tutoring-at-risk youth in East Palo Alto.